healthchecks/healthchecks/templates/docs/api.md

 All request parameters are optional and will use their default values if omitted.

-This API call can be used to create both "simple" and "cron" checks.
+With this API call, you can create both Simple and Cron checks:

-To create a "simple" check, specify the "timeout" parameter.
+* To create a Simple check, specify the `timeout` parameter.
-To create a "cron" check, specify the "schedule" and "tz" parameters.
+* To create a Cron check, specify the `schedule` and `tz` parameters.

 ### Request Parameters